apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.sav -i items.txt

+# Importing Raw Protobufs

+If you've saved a savegame in raw protobuf format (using the `-o protobuf` option, or otherwise), you may want to re-import it into a savegame, perhaps after having edited it by hand.
+This can be done with the separate utility `bl3-save-import-protobuf`.
+This requires a `-p`/`--protobuf` argument to specify the file where the raw protobuf is stored, and a `-t`/`--to-filename` argument, which specifies the filename to import the protobufs into:

+    bl3-save-import-protobuf -p edited.pbraw -t old.sav

+By default this will prompt for confirmation before actually overwriting the file, but you can use the `-c`/`--clobber` option to force it to overwrite without asking:

+    bl3-save-import-protobuf -p edited.pbraw -t old.sav -c

 # Savegame Info Usage

 The `bl3-save-info` script is extremely simple, and just dumps a bunch